The difference between JDK, JRE, and JVM is one of the popular interview questions. You might also be asked to explain JDK vs JRE vs JVM.

 Just-in-time Compiler (JIT)

-Sometimes we heard this term and being it a part of JVM it confuses us.
-JIT is part of JVM that optimizes byte code to machine specific language compilation by compiling similar byte codes at the same time, hence reducing overall time taken for the compilation of byte code to machine specific language.
+Sometimes you will find JIT alongside JVM, JDK, and JRE in textbooks.
+JIT is part of the JVM that optimizes the process of converting byte code to machine-specific language.
+It compiles similar byte codes at the same time and reduces the overall time taken for the compilation of byte code to machine-specific language.